lostzen/lost/README.md

 # Usage

-Lost is a drop-in replacement for Google Play services that makes calls directly to the [LocationManger][1].

-This project seeks to provide an open source alternative to the [Google APIs][2] that depends only on the Android SDK.
+This project seeks to provide an open source alternative to the [Google Play services location APIs][2] that depends only on the Android SDK.
 It provides 1:1 replacements for the [FusedLocationProviderApi][3], [GeofencingApi][4], and [SettingsApi][5].

+Lost operates by making calls directly to the [LocationManger][1].
+Lost can run on any Android device running API 15 or higher regardless of whether or not it supports the Google Play ecosystem.

 Set up:
 - [Installation](https://github.com/mapzen/lost/blob/master/docs/installation.md)